Live stream will be available after this brief ad from our sponsors

 Report: Patriots Releasing WR Kenny Britt

 Kenny Britt is heading back to the open market.
-The New England Patriots are releasing the veteran wide receiver after just over eight months, as first reported by the NFL Network’s Sources: The #Patriots are releasing WR Kenny Britt.
-A fairly big surprise given the expectations coming into camp.
+The New England Patriots are releasing the veteran wide receiver after just over eight months, as first reported by the NFL Network's Ian Rapoport.
+Britt's agent, Fadde Mikhail, confirmed the news, as did the team in a press release.

 Britt, 29, appeared in just three of a possible six games for the 2017 Patriots.
 He played 40 total snaps and caught two passes on five targets for 23 yards.